alixdotsh/Lime/README.md

  A bot that is basically a bunch of commands I make that are intended for public usage.
 Written in Python and used with VoxelBotUtils

 # Commands
-Commands range from a lot of things, its basically whatever I decide to do
+Commands range from a lot of things, its basically whatever I decide to do, for detail you can do l.help, and it'll send you a dm.

 # Contributing
-Any sort of contribution is very appreciative from me, it means a lot to me, even if its a small contribution
+Any sort of contribution is very appreciative from me, it means a lot to me, even if its a small contribution.
+Issues with the bot can go into the issues page.
+Resolving issues and/or suggesting code changes can go into pull requests.
+Please leave your suggestion with the exact code.

 # What is VoxelBotUtils?
 VoxelBotUtils is an API that basically helps with the core components of making the bot and makes things much more simplified to do.
 It is written by my dear friend Kae#0004